bigskysoftware/htmx/www/attributes/hx-trigger.md

 is seen again before the delay completes it is ignored, the element will trigger at the end of the delay.
 * `from:<CSS selector>` - allows the event that triggers a request to come from another element in the document (e.g. listening to a key event on the body, to support hot keys)
 * `target:<CSS selector>` - allows you to filter via a CSS selector on the target of the event.
-This can be useful when you want to listen for triggers from elements that might not be in the DOM at the point of initialization, by listening on the body, but with a target filter for a child
+This can be useful when you want to listen for triggers from elements that might not be in the DOM at the point of initialization, by, for example, listening on the body, but with a target filter for a child element
+* `consume` - if this option is included the event will not trigger any other htmx requests on parents (or on elements listening on parents)

 Here is an example of a search box that searches on `keyup`, but only if the search value has changed and the user hasn't typed anything new for 1 second: